tarekAlsamkari/Whitepaper/README.ENG.md

 ## 🚀 Abstract
 Hundreds of years from now, humankind will have developed advanced technology capable of transporting them and sustaining them on other planets.
 Countries worldwide have come together to create a single agency that oversees all exploration; the agency is named Space Metaverse Token (SPMT).
 SPMT is a one-of-a-kind metaverse gaming platform where you can explore simulated planets and experience immersive reality.
-You may find tremendous opportunities for financial gain in the game, all while exploring and having fun in the metaverse.
 SPMT is an exploration of the universe and the next big Play2Earn (P2E) game.
-SPMT is set to launch on the Binance Smart Chain network and offers investors various opportunities to earn money by acquiring private individual planets, developing them, and creating a micro-economy.
+SPMT is set to launch on the Binance Smart Chain network and offers various opportunities to acquire private individual planets, developing them, and creating a micro-economy.
 The first collection of 15,000 SPMT Planet NFTs will be launched, each with unique characteristics and stats.
 The SPMT cryptocurrency and BEP-20 token, $SPMT, will be used to decentralize the digital galaxy.
 This white paper provides a high-level overview of the SPMT project.
 The main focus is on the intriguing blockchain technology used to establish a virtual game metaverse.
 This is not a technical white paper; instead, it is a general audience, gamers, and metaverse enthusiasts' introduction to SPMT Project.

 ## 🚀 Introduction
-"The metaverse" has been turned into a buzzword by executives, analysts, and investors seeking to capitalize on this emerging technology.
+"The metaverse" has been turned into a buzzword by executives, analysts, and seeking to capitalize on this emerging technology.
 The metaverse is a futuristic virtual world where humans can work, play, rest, socialize, etc. Virtual Reality (VR) and Augmented Reality (AR) technologies are anticipated to seamlessly combine the virtual and real worlds in the growing digital environment.
 The metaverse will alter our perception of the internet.
 Ubiquitous 5G high-speed internet access, Web 3.0, virtual reality, augmented reality, blockchain technology, NFTs, and growing markets like remote work and online socializing are all helping to pave the way for the metaverse.
 According to Gartner, Inc., the number of individuals spending at least one hour every day in the metaverse for work, retail, education, social, or entertainment will increase by 25% in 2026.
 And according to Morgan Stanley, overall VR AR expenditures worldwide are expected to expand at a CAGR of 57 percent, from $12 billion in 2020 to $72.8 billion in 2024.
 Another report claims that the metaverse or virtual worlds, might be worth $8 trillion in revenue.
 In conclusion, experts estimate that the metaverse will be worth $1 trillion additional value per year.
-This is why investors, entrepreneurs, and technology corporations are vying for a piece of the rising tech market that creates significant opportunities.
+This is why entrepreneurs and technology corporations are vying for a piece of the rising tech market that creates significant opportunities.
 Metaverse is working on further combining the high-speed web with tangible sensory inputs to create more highly immersive digital environments.
 The immersive three-dimensional screen layer and integrated tactile inputs across a whole range of sense organs are used to create these virtual experiences.
 This virtual universe will generate a slew of new apps and enterprises and new career opportunities.
 The SPMT team believes that the metaverse is already here.
-We are creating the SPMT Metaverse to ensure you are positioned for entertainment and financial success with many opportunities to earn in our metaverse.
+We are creating the SPMT Metaverse to ensure you are positioned for entertainment with many opportunities in our metaverse.

 ## 🚀 The Blockchain Technology